photon1503/az-native/demos/readme.md

 - Introduction to Dapr Actors
 - Using Dapr Components in Azure Container Apps

-### Optimizing and Securing API Access using Api Management
+### Optimizing and Securing Access using Api Management & Application Gateway

 - API Management (APIM) Recap
-- API Versions and Revisions
-- Introduction to Easy Auth on Azure Container Apps
+- API Versions and Revisions using Azure Container Apps
 - Authenticating to Backend Services using Managed Identity
 - Understanding Gateway Pattern and Backends for Frontend Pattern

-### Implementing Real Time & Micro-Frontends
+### Connecting real time Micro Frontends using Event Grid

 - Introduction to Micro Frontends
 - Implementing Reactive Real Time Frontends using Event Grid & Azure Web PubSub